-There are 7 known strains of human coronavirus.
+There are over 2 dozen coronaviruses.
+7 known strains infect humans.
 The 6th to emerge was SARS-CoV-1 (V1), which hosted an epidemic in China in the winter of 2002.
 V1 caused a disease called SARS, which an acronym for “severe acute respiratory syndrome.”
 With its high mortality rate, SARS was scary.

 V2 evolved from V1.
 V2 is the 7th, and latest, coronavirus.
 V2 causes the disease covid-19.
 The 19 stands for 2019, the year in which V2 made its human pandemic debut.

 Both V1 and V2 have 29,891 nucleotides – twice as large as an influenza virus genome.

 Most coronaviruses are not dangerous.
 But those that cause Middle East respiratory syndrome (MERS), SARS, and now covid-19, can be deadly.